joaoregis/joaoregis/README.md

 ## Software Engineer

-🔭 I’m currently working on largest Banking as a Service provider in LATAM and I'm currently contributing for company's expansion to global operations.
+🔭 I’m currently working on largest WaaS (Wellness as a Service) provider in LATAM and I'm currently contributing for company's expansion to global operations.